UW-GDA/land-use-travel-patterns/README.md

 * Nutvara J

 ## Short Summary
-This study will provide insight into travel demand patterns and land use in the Puget Sound region.
+This study will provide insight into travel demand patterns and land use in the King County.
 Land uses pattern will be visulized for analysis, while travel demand patterns will be extracted from a household travel survey.
 Demographic analysis will also be conducted.

 ## Introductory/background information
 Linking travel demand and land uses may provide insight into mobility patterns.
 Understanding travel demand pattern for specific land use will help facilities planning.
-Using [the Puget Sound Region](https://psrc-psregcncl.hub.arcgis.com/datasets/PSREGCNCL::census-tracts-2020/about) to discover different land uses.

 ## Problem statement and reserach questions